Medical Terminology Daily - Est. 2012

 We do not know the names of many who, during the Nazi regime in WWII, were taken from concentration camps for medical experiments and as we understand, possibly murdered and dissected to illustrate now infamous anatomical atlases.
 Research is being done to discover their identities.

 Times have changed and body donation has become accepted and praised by society.
 I am always touched by the words of Morgagni above the entrance to the dissection rooms at the University of Cincinnati: “hic locus est ubi mors gaudet succurrere vitae” meaning “in this place death rejoices helping the living”.
+The University of Cincinnati has an Annual Memorial Ceremony to honor the body donors and their families.
+A video of the ceremony can be watched here.

 I cannot but end this article with the words that are found in the left side column of this blog and will always be there: